Faisal-B/Tuter_Final/README.md

-** Upgrade Django in the requirement file to a running version ** Upgrade #!/usr/bin/env python3 on manage.py if "no module django" error appears
+** Upgrade Django in the requirement file to a running version

+** Upgrade #!/usr/bin/env python3 on manage.py if "no module django" error appears

+** Get the files from rar folder in the oneDrive/outlook mail --> Sent --> LAST LAST